MatthewReid854/reliability/docs/Datasets.rst

 **Standard datasets**

 - automotive - 10 failures, 21 right censored.
+It is used in `this example <https://reliability.readthedocs.io/en/latest/Kaplan-Meier%20estimate%20of%20reliability.html>`_
 - defective_sample - 1350 failures, 12296 right censored.
 It exhibits the behavior of a defective sample (aka.
 Limited fraction defective).
 - electronics - 10 failures, 4072 right censored.
 It is used in `this example <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html#using-fit-weibull-2p-grouped-for-large-data-sets>`_.

 **ALT Datasets**

 - ALT_temperature - conducted at 3 temperatures.
 35 failures, 102 right censored.
+For example usage of many of the ALT Datasets see the `examples here <https://reliability.readthedocs.io/en/latest/Fitting%20a%20model%20to%20ALT%20data.html>`_.
 - ALT_temperature2 - conducted at 4 temperatures.
 40 failures, 20 right censored.
 - ALT_temperature3 - conducted at 3 temperatures.
 30 failures, 0 right censored.
 - ALT_load - conducted at 3 loads.
 20 failures, 0 censored.